 About the Lab

-We are particularly interested in the genetic and posttranslational regulation of key molecules involved in intracellular calcium handling, including the ryanodine receptor type 2 (RyR2), striated muscle preferentially expressed protein kinase (SPEG), and junctophilin-2 (JPH2), and nucleoside-diphosphate kinase (NDPK).
+We are particularly interested in the genetic and posttranslational regulation of key molecules involved in intracellular calcium handling, including the ryanodine receptor type 2 (RyR2), striated muscle preferentially expressed protein kinase (SPEG), junctophilin-2 (JPH2), and nucleoside-diphosphate kinase (NDPK).
 In addition, we study the paracrine signaling interactions between cardiac fibroblasts and myocytes, and their role in profibrotic signaling.

 - R01 HL089598 Ryanodine receptor regulation in post-operative atrial fibrillation

 - R01 HL147198 Mechanisms underlying atrial fibrillation associated with chronic kidney disease

 - R01 HL153350 Junctophilin-2 cleavage in ischemic heart disease